 Whole wheat has a greater variety of applications in foods because the bran, endosperm and germ each have different textures and qualities.
 But bran is often taken out of a food product during processing because it doesn't produce as much of a soft, desirable texture in foods as the endosperm.

 The bran of the whole wheat kernel is rich in minerals like copper, selenium and manganese.
 Wheat bran also has phytochemicals which can help to prevent certain types of cancers.

 Since bran is rich in fiber, it also adds bulk to stool weight, acting as a mild laxative.
 But both bran and whole wheat can function in the body to promote bowel regularity.

 As whole wheat kernel includes the bran, all the nutritional benefits of bran are included in 100-percent whole-wheat products.
 In addition, the whole wheat kernel has the endosperm, which contains some starch, vitamins and minerals, as well as the germ, which has healthy oils and B vitamins, used for energy.

 Storage and Shelf Life

-Whole wheat comes in many forms such as whole wheat flour, whole wheat bread, whole wheat pasta and whole wheat bagels.
-These products all have similar shelf lives as their refined counterparts; white flour, white bread, white pasta and regular bagels.
-Whole wheat products do not rot quickly, so they may be stored on the counter or in the fridge.
-In contrast, wheat bran has a high oil content, so it can go rancid very quickly.
-Wheat bran needs to be stored in a cool and dark place such as the back of a cupboard or the fridge.
-Wheat bread needs to be continually checked for signs of rancidity such as a change of colors or an off odor.
+Whole wheat comes in many forms such as flour, bread, pasta and bagels.
+These products all have similar shelf lives as their refined "white" counterparts and don't rot quickly.
+They may be stored on the counter or in the fridge, but occasionally check for signs of rancidity such as a change of colors or an off odor.